 Suggested tire size for this tour: 28mm – 37mm (or larger)

 $1480 per person (based on double occupancy)

 $465 – Single Supplement (extra price to have your own room)

 $100 – Bike Rental (helmet and bike bag included)

 Your Travel Plans

 For this tour we meet riders at the Pittsburgh airport at 2:00 pm or at our downtown Pittsburgh hotel, 5:00 pm on Saturday, September 28th.
 The trip ends on Thursday, October 3rd.
-We will drive the van back to Pittsburgh with anyone needing to return to the hotel or to the Pittsburgh airport.
-We plan to be back at the hotel by 6:00 PM and at the airport by 6:45 PM but we cannot guarantee these times since traffic delays are always possible.
+We will drive the van back to Pittsburgh with anyone needing to return to the hotel.
+We plan to be back at the hotel by 6:00 PM but we cannot guarantee this time since traffic delays are always possible.

 If you are driving, you drive to the hotel.
 You may leave your car there during the trip.
 Note: there may be a fee for leaving your car.

 Note: Some riders have parked their car in Cumberland, then traveled to Pittsburgh for our tour.
 At the end of the tour their car is waiting for them.
 A large public parking lot sits at the end point of our tour (Visitors Center for the C&O Canal in Cumberland).
 Also nearby is the Amtrak station, less than one mile away.
 And in Pittsburgh the Amtrak station is about 4 blocks from our hotel, making this a convenient option for traveling from Cumberland to Pittsburgh.
 Other riders have said goodbye to us in Cumberland and continued riding on the C&O Canal to Washington DC, about 185 miles away.
 We will do our best to accommodate your specific needs.